DatePicker

 </script>

-The handler function of the select event takes the CustomEvent object as a parameter and returns an object with the new value of the date picker.
+The handler function of the change event receives a date object with a new date as a new value of the date picker.

 Related sample: DatePicker